borfast/ssheimdall/README.md

 * Manage profiles that consist of groups of SSH keys and can be applied to individual servers or groups.
 * Multifactor authentication.
 * Easy to use Docker image.
+* Allow temporary access to servers, where SSHeimdall copies an SSH key to a server only for a specified amount of time (idea shamelessly stolen from [geofront](https://github.com/spoqa/geofront))
+* Configurable location per server for `authorized_keys`.
+* Maintain a list of changes made to each server.
+* Show a side-by-side diff for the changes history of an `authorized_keys` in a server.